 Turn this resolution into a mission!!

 Other practical language tips

 Those of you familiar with the blog will have seen that I've completely changed the layout!
 (Check it out if you are reading this by subscription – many thanks to subscriber Randy for his help in getting around a few technical issues!)

 Now, there is an option to see categories of articles, including those related specifically to tips about learning languages.
-I summarised most of the earlier ones when I discussed how to learn a language pretty well in two months, but more specifically see how the following posts can help (also given in the “Learning Languages” category of the site):
+I summarised most of the earlier ones when I discussed how to learn a language pretty well in two months, but more specifically see how the following posts can help:

 Making the most important (and hardest) decision of not speaking English, learning a language even if you are busy, hosting natives in your house (for free), getting rid of your English accent, getting used to noun genders, practising the language without travelling abroad, seeing the thousands of words of the language you already know, convincing natives to speak to you in their language, faking a conversation in the early stages with the right connector phrases, memorising words easily, being clear about your motivation, using phrasebooks as the first book you study, and having the right attitude if you think your language is hard.